OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 Navigate back to the Okta tab and select **Submit**.
 Okta will take a moment to verify the DNS 01 challenge:

 - If verification fails, you may need to wait a minute or so for the DNS records to be picked up.
 After this, you can select the **Next** button again.
 - If verification still fails, double check that your DNS records were entered correctly.
-You can search for your Host values here: https://cloud-flare-tool-e673fb910ddb.herokuapp.com/update/find
+You can search for your Host values here: https://cloud-flare-tool-e673fb910ddb.herokuapp.com/update/find.
+This would be _acme-challenge.oktaice########.coffee-ice.com for the TXT record and oktaice########.coffee-ice.com for the CNAME record.

 - If verification is successful, Okta will issue a TLS certificate for your custom domain.
 Select **Finish**.